nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 instrumentation, load-shedding, traffic management and even per-request experimentation support, out of the box.

+In order to create this magic library that made services better, we had to make significant changes to Google's internal RPC libraries and even to the build system - to enable our framework team to create arbitrary "extensions" to the RPC systems that would operate seamlessly without significant performance overhead when receiving and sending requests.

-We had to make significant changes to Google's internal RPC libraries and even to the build system, but this worked really well.
-We called it a server "toolkit" to avoid confusing, and it the  became the Right Way to build production-ready systems at Google.
+The result was worth it.
+It worked really well.
+Our project made services significantly easier to manage, without imposing a programming style that was different from what the Go team wanted.
+We called it a server "toolkit" to avoid confusion, and it the became the Right Way to build production-ready systems at Google.
 People often cite our internal server framework ) in their LinkedIn profile :).
 It was called Goa, not to be confused with the unrelated external [Goa framework](https://goa.design/).
-Here\'s an example from someone\'s LinkedIn profile:
+Here\'s an example from someone\'s LinkedIn
+profile:

 ![Goa mentioned in people's LinkedIn profile](/images/goa.png)

-The production-ready Go toolkit removed a major roadblock for Go's internal growth, but growth didn't quite happen yet.
+With its production-readiness features, our Go toolkit removed a major roadblock for Go's internal growth.
+Engineers could now be confident that their Go projects would perform as well as, and be as debuggable as, their older Java and C++ siblings.
+That said, growth didn't quite happen yet.
 Go needed a killer use-case to become popular at Google.

 ### Go\'s Adoption Across Several SRE Teams